 How to fix problems with a new build home

-Last updated: March 2024 | 3 min read
+Last updated: July 2024 | 3 min read

-New build homes, fresh and modern, often allure home buyers with their pristine condition and contemporary features.
 Yet, they may conceal imperfections not immediately apparent.
-This section delves into how new builds compare with older properties in terms of potential issues.
+Let's see how new builds compare with older properties in terms of issues.

-Older properties, with their history and character, have stood the test of time.
-Their long-term endurance reveals most structural and maintenance issues, which previous owners likely addressed.
-In contrast, new build homes haven't had the opportunity to reveal all their secrets.
+In contrast, new build homes haven't had the opportunity to reveal all their flaws.
 Builders may rush construction to meet deadlines, leading to overlooked details or hasty workmanship.

 The comparison focuses on several factors: structural integrity, materials used, and construction quality.
 Structural integrity in new builds might not be as tried and tested as in older homes.
-New materials can bring benefits like energy efficiency but may also have unknown long-term effects.
+New materials can bring benefits like energy efficiency but may also have unknown long-term issues.

 Construction quality, influenced by the skills of workers and time constraints, varies significantly between projects.

-Identifying common issues in new build homes
+Identifying common issues in new builds

 Poorly fitted windows and doors